shiritdvir/Corsound_assignment/README.md

-# real-speech-classifier-assignment
+# Real speech classifier assignment

 ## Objective
-The goal is to fit a classifier to distinguish real speech from fake.
-A solution is expected to be a DL model that having an audio input (waveform) outputs a score with associated threshold to classify real/fake speech.
-As a target metric we suggest using EER (equal error rate).
+In this home test, the goal is to fit a classifier to distinguish real speech from fake.

 ## Data
 The data used for the assignment is available in https://bil.eecs.yorku.ca/datasets/.